 In most companies, the Human Resources Department handles the initial stages of recruitment.
-Interviews provide an opportunity for both potential employer and employee to decide if the individual’s skills and character align with the firm’s needs and culture.
+Interviews allow both potential employers and employees to decide if the individual’s skills and character align with the firm’s needs and culture.

-While it is a common belief that interviewees should prepare extensively for a work interview, the HR should not be easing off on preparations as well.
-After all, the HR has the responsibility of vetting and identifying the most potential.
+While it is a common belief that interviewees should prepare extensively for a work interview, HR should not be easing off on preparations.
+After all, HR is responsible for vetting and identifying the most potential.

-Interviews are when you get to gather useful knowledge about the potential colleague that you cannot get out of one’s resume.
+Interviews are when you gather helpful knowledge about a potential colleague that you cannot get out of one’s resume.

 You do not want your company to lose a potential talent because you came across as unprofessional or lack the proper etiquette and knowledge that an HR personnel should possess.
-The first impression is significant.
-The HR is likely the first point of contact for the interviewee and serves as a representative of the firm.
+The first impression is significant, and HR is likely the first point of contact for the interviewee and serves as a representative of the firm.

-Recruiting the suitable candidate is vital to the success of the company.
-Preparation is crucial and so is an unbiased comparison of candidates.
+Recruiting a suitable candidate is vital to the success of the company.
+Preparation is crucial, and so is an unbiased comparison of candidates.
 It would be best to prepare a set of standard must-have questions, read through the resume thoroughly, and note down additional questions for every individual.
-It is also good to be aware of the different and unusual queries that interviewees may ask!
+It is also good to be aware of the different and unusual queries that interviewees ask!